Search inside the Glass Hallmark website

 The Furnaces for the Future: the glass industry’s shared ambition for a low-carbon future

-Whether you’re a manufacturer, a brand, or a consumer, reducing our carbon emissions is a shared challenge that requires innovative solutions from all stakeholders.
+Whether you’re a manufacturer, a brand, or a consumer, reducing our carbon emissions is a shared challenge that requires innovative solutions from all of us.
 The joint Furnaces for the Future (F4F) vision represents our industry’s ambition to make glass packaging carbon neutral.
+In short, we’re exploring all possible paths to decarbonisation, such as biomass, hydrogen and electrification.

 0 min